-Marietta, GA Spousal Support Attorney Works for Fair Alimony Awards
+Marietta, GA Spousal Support Attorney Works for Fairness in Alimony Cases

 Constructive approach leads to lasting solutions in Georgia divorces

 In Georgia, a court may award alimony during or following a procedure for legal separation or divorce, but the award is not automatic.
 Nor are there strict guidelines to determine how much support the court should grant.
 With so much to gain or lose, you should carefully consider the attorney you select to represent you in your alimony dispute.
 The Law Offices of Daryl L. Kidd, P.C. has more than three decades of experience representing separating and divorcing spouses in alimony negotiations, mediation and litigation.
 We have experience working with affluent couples and those struggling in a difficult economic climate to make ends meet.
 We understand your concerns and put your interests first.

 How do Georgia courts decide on alimony?